pfgithub/scpl.dev/_posts/2019-05-21-scplwebeditorupdate.md

 ## Minor Changes

-- Added an icon to the generate QR code buton
+- Added an icon to the generate QR code button
-- Improved the appearence of the preview when your code has an error
+- Improved the appearance of the preview when your code has an error
 - Adjusted sizing of the QR code

 ## Fixed Bugs